Psy-Fer/interARTIC/README.md

 A video tutorial of setting up and running InterARTIC: https://youtu.be/odLa3sXCoTQ

-## Step 1: Initiating InterARTIC
+## Step 1: Setting up InterARTIC

-Pre-compiled binary releases are provided for Linux and MacOS for easy installation.
+Pre-compiled binary releases are provided for Linux and MacOS for easy setup.
 The linux binaries can be run on Windows using [Windows Subsystem for Linux (WSL)](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10).
 Download the [latest release](https://github.com/Psy-Fer/interARTIC/releases/latest) for your operating system and architecture, extract the tar ball and run the provided *run.sh* script by following the instructions below.

 * Linux/Windows